ggonnella/fastsubtrees/docs/paper.md

 genome in the NCBI Refseq database [@Oleary:2015].
 The results, available in the repository, contain values for 27967 genomes.
-The genome size attribute file generation using the _fastsubtrees-attr-construct_ script required 2.9 seconds.
+The genome size attribute file generation using the _fastsubtrees attr construct_ command required 2.9 seconds.
 Table 2 reports the running time and memory usage for the extraction of the genome size attribute values for different subtrees.